farseerfc/farseerfc.github.com/posts/life/msr.en.rst

 Some of my thoughts
 -----------------------------------------------------------------------

-Seperation of commits based on Semantic analysis
+Separation of commits based on Semantic analysis
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 The user of some tools (such as git) are not following the design